dagerst/Rasterio-Tutorial-Workbook/tutorial_a.md

 This how we are going to tell them to install rasterio using conda on anaconda powershell prompt

-conda install -c conda-forge rasterio
+gus5031 = environment name

-conda create -n new_environment_name -c conda-forge rasterio
+conda create -n gus5031 -c conda-forge pysal geopandas

-conda activate new_environment_name

-conda rasterio